 What effect did 2021 Diwali have on Delhi air pollution?
 We previously discussed Diwali’s serious impact on Delhi air pollution.
 But how did 2021 Diwali pollution compare to past years?

-To get to the bottom of this, the Smart Air team in India analyzed the five years PM2.5 data from the US Embassy in Delhi to track air pollution before, during, and after Diwali.
+To get to the bottom of this, the Smart Air team in India analyzed PM2.5 data from the US Embassy in Delhi and data I collected myself to track air pollution before, during, and after Diwali.

 2021 Diwali Pollution